 When is the best time to test before visiting loved ones?

 In an ideal world, you would isolate for a full 14 days, then test to be 100% sure that you’re COVID clear.
 But being realistic, isolating for 5 days – to allow any virus you might have picked up to incubate – is a good option before testing.
-This aligns you with the government’s test and release programme.

 Is it worth testing if you don’t isolate?

 Though you won’t be as sure that you’re COVID free, it is worth testing even without an isolation period if you choose a high sensitivity test, such as molecular PCR.
 These tests are analysed in a unique way that means even the tiniest traces of the virus’s genetic material can be detected – so you’re less likely to get a ‘false negative’.
-Read more about different types of tests here.
+Read more about different types of tests here (insert link).

 Should I get tested if I have no COVID-19 symptoms?